 Online Bachelor of Science in Software Engineering

-With an online software engineering degree, you can pursue professional paths in application development, database and systems administration, software and web deployment, and more.
-The project-based curriculum will help you acquire proficiency in coding and modeling while practicing creative problem-solving.
+Arizona State University’s Bachelor of Science in software engineering provides you with the knowledge and skills to pursue professional paths in application development, database and systems administration, software and web deployment and more.
+Upon completion of this program’s project-based curriculum, you’ll be proficient in coding, modeling and creative problem-solving.

 Learn more